grip-unina/AdversarialRobustnessCLIP/README.md

 ## Attacks

 ### Configure attacks
 You can configure the attacks using YAML files located in the configs directory.
-These files allow you to customize attack parameters and select datasets.
+These files allow you to customize attack parameters.
 Below is an example configuration:

 ```
 attack_real: True